codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

      **USING GITHUB**

-2. If you have been given a link to an online repository for this class, such as GitHub, you can use that link to navigate to the folder \Labs\Ch00-Intro in a browser.
+2. If you have been given a link to an online repository for this class, such as GitHub, https://github.com/JudyLipinski/angular100-labs you can use that link to navigate to this readme.md in a browser.
 Try this now and see if you can find/see the formatted markdown.

    ![GitHub](screenshots/github.png)

-    This is a good option if you have more than one monitor to use during class.
-If this is an option,you may want to open this now on your other monitor as you move forward in the directions.
+    This is a good option if you are using a virtual machine for class and have more than one monitor.
+If this your situation, you may want to open this now on your other monitor as you move forward in the directions.

     **MARKDOWN FORMATTING**

-3. Make sure you can see both the Edit Mode in VSCode and the Preview Mode in VSCode or GitHub while you review the following:
+3. Make sure you can see both the Edit Mode in VS Code and the Preview Mode in VS Code or GitHub while you review the following:

     * Hash marks (#), are used for formatting headings.
         * A single # is heading "level 1" which is biggest, ## is "level 2", slightly smaller, and so on.